Supplements

 Curcumin inhibits NF-kB, the master inflammation switch.
 Reduces IL-6, TNF-alpha, and COX-2.

 Curcumin is classified as a PAINS compound (Pan-Assay Interference Compound).
-A landmark 2017 paper called it "an unstable, reactive, nonbioavailable compound."
-Many positive in-vitro results may be artifacts.
+A landmark 2017 paper in the Journal of Medicinal Chemistry — written by senior medicinal chemists from multiple institutions — called curcumin "an unstable, reactive, nonbioavailable compound."

-But the clinical data is consistent: A 2025 umbrella review found positive effects on lipid profiles, blood pressure, inflammatory markers, and liver/kidney function.
-The ALT/AST reduction in 2024 NAFLD meta-analyses is consistent enough to suggest something real.
+But the clinical data is partly consistent: A 2025 umbrella review found positive effects on lipid profiles, blood pressure, inflammatory markers, and liver/kidney function.
+The ALT/AST reduction in 2024 NAFLD meta-analyses is consistent enough to suggest something real — though much of this literature is small trials from heterogeneous sources.

 Bioavailability — The Critical Challenge